boxyhq/website/blog/2023-08-14-leverage-openssf-for-evaluating-open-source-software-projects.md

 - Malicious packages

 It does so by checking for vulnerabilities that would affect the software supply chain.
-The checks are automated, and every check returns a score on the scale from 0 to 10 and the associated risk level, which is either low, medium, high, or critical.
+The checks are automated, and every check returns a score on a scale from 0 to 10 and the associated risk level, which is either low, medium, high, or critical.
 The risk level affects the returned score by adding weight and helps to calculate the final score.

 ![](https://lh4.googleusercontent.com/tHb-KjPlooIU8Nb94fF8UIJQHHI0H1GqIUjqOfwtf4zfisy3Ftq2mbD5BHYp5uwjZhW6YSWYDU4jGDjsW0tcYHP_3k1eNrJGo-NM8I4x4yOG_m1gjbbNuglwo_0pr4XpUY8t6MP24G4L-OvJDwTfDGc)